jmakino/sortlib/README.md

 To get index from key. one can use at(), but not [].
 One can also use find() and first/second members.

+The type of return values of functions find() and end() is a pointer to SimpleMapLib::KeyAddressPair, a class, which can be used in place of iterator.